 I hold their Single Handed Professional Instructors Certificate (GAIC) and insurance.

 In England and Wales every angler over 12 years old MUST have an Environment Agency fishing licence, what ever sort of fresh water fishing they do.
 There’s a big fine if you don’t.
 It’s easily obtained on line or at a post office.
 See link lower down.

-Fly Fright? : Put off by the complex, scientific latin names, that some people love to spout, about flies?
-DON’T PANIC, buy this brilliant, little pocket guide and go fish problem solved : “Pocket guide to Matching the Hatch” by Lapsley & Bennett.
+Fly Worries? : Put off by the complex, scientific latin names?
+DON’T PANIC, buy this brilliant, little pocket guide and go fishing, problem solved : “Pocket guide to Matching the Hatch” by Lapsley & Bennett.
 Published by Merlin Unwin books Ltd (ISBN 978-1-906122-20-1 ).
-I have no commercial interest in this (I wish I did).
+I have no commercial interest in this excellent little guide.

 Don’t practice your casting when you’re fishing…you won’t do justice to either.

 Casting is a motor skill.
 Just like learning a musical instrument, little and often works much better than an occasional long session.